A Guide To Starting A Sportswear Brand

 It doesn’t matter if you have the best products in the world with the best story, if no-one buys them.
 In the end it all comes down to sales.
 You want your garments to sell, so you can reinvest and develop your collection and keep doing what you love.
 If you work with retailers, the traditional way is to show at trade fair and to take your collection in garment bags and visit the shops.
 This way you end up having multiple mini presentations and demonstrations of your awesome collection.
 Not all buyer are open to new things, so don’t get discouraged when it gets tough.
 Believe in your brand and keep going.

 Step 17.
 Order.

 The manufacturer usually has minimum quantity requirements for producing your garment.
 This should at least be your selling target.
 Sell, sell, sell, and collect your orders to meet those minimums.
 At the same time, keep track of your minimum requirements for materials.
 How much fabrics are on each roll that you buy?
 You don’t want to buy too much fabric that in the end turns into left over.
 A good recommendation is to only produce the garments you have orders on.
 Don’t stock up, unless you have an online business, and therefor need your own stock.

 Take care of your customers.
 You make your garments so that your customers can have them for their intended need.
 Don’t disappoint them, put yourself in their shoes and just see how you can help them.
 How will you handle complaints, returns, delays?
 Talk to your customers, put your ego aside, and use the information to make even better products in the future.

 This 18 step overview gives you an idea of what is involved in starting up your own sportswear brand.
-Take a look at the links in each section to get more information on each step.
-If you have any questions or if we can help you with your sportswear business, please drop us a line at firstname.lastname@example.org or use the contact form below.
+If you have any questions or if we can help you with your sportswear business, please drop us a line at firstname.lastname@example.org.